garris/BackstopJS/README.md

 ```

 ### Changing the rendering engine
-BackstopJS supports using Chrome-Headless, PhantomJS or SlimerJS for web app rendering.
-Chrome-headless (via Puppeteer) is currently the default value and will be installed by default.
+Puppeteer is currently the default value and will be installed by default.
+You could choose to use Chromy as well.

 #### Chrome-Headless (The latest webkit library)
 To use chrome headless you have two options for scripting engines, the default _puppeteer_ (https://github.com/GoogleChrome/puppeteer) or the very cool _chromy.js_ (https://github.com/OnetapInc/chromy) library.